-The second week was at least as exhilarating as the first one, I just got into the groove of this perfect life between learning and getting inspired and meeting interesting people and hunting art in Villas and Palazzi and eating the best pizza ever at this hole in the wall-pizzeria at Trastevere and spending nights listening to Vespas.
+The second week was at least as exhilarating as the first one, I just got into the groove of this perfect life between learning and getting inspired and meeting interesting people and hunting art in Villas and Palazzi, and eating the best pizza ever at this hole in the wall-pizzeria at Trastevere and spending nights listening to Vespas.
 The whole experience was so enriching!
 I wasn’t ready to go home.
-I was hooked to learning.
+I was hooked on learning.
 Forever.

-If you choose to pin this post, please use this picture (and check my Pinterest boards):
+If you choose to pin this post for later, please use one of these pictures:

 Did You Enjoy This Post?
 Then You Might Like Also These: